davlash/MaticsBarcelona.github.io/artists/index.md

 ---
-layout: post-index
+layout: artists-index
-title: All Posts
+title: All Artists
-excerpt: "A List of Posts"
+excerpt: "A List of Artists"
 ---